iOS 12 rumors are swirling and one exciting feature has already been confirmed ahead of the beta and the iOS 12 release

 - iPad mini 3

-Apple generally cuts off support at the four-year mark so iOS 12 will likely be the last major upgrade for devices like the iPhone 6, iPhone 6 Plus, and iPad mini 3.
+Apple generally cuts off support after four major updates so iOS 12 could be the last major upgrade for devices like the iPhone 6, iPhone 6 Plus, and iPad mini 3.
+That is, unless Apple extends iOS 12 support to the iPhone 5s.

 It’s also important to mention the new hardware that will likely arrive alongside the iOS 12 update.